-The tape drive allows only one format on any one tape.
+Rule 1: The tape drive allows only one format on any one tape.
+To write compressed data, you must write the tape entirely in 8500c format.

 Note: If you are writing in 8500c format, you can turn data compression on and off at any point on the tape using the MODE SELECT command.